neondatabase/website/content/docs/manage/operations.md

   ]
   ```

-You can use the [Get operation details](https://neon.tech/api-reference/v2#/Operation/getProjectOperation) method to poll the status of an operation by the operation ID.
+You can use the [Get operation details](https://neon.tech/api-reference/v2#/Operation/getProjectOperation) method to poll the status of an operation using the operation ID.
 For example:

 ```bash
 curl 'https://console.neon.tech/api/v2/projects/autumn-disk-484331/operations/055b17e6-ffe3-47ab-b545-cfd7db6fd8b8' \